SouthbankSoftware/proofable/docs/api.md

 <a name="api.APIService"></a>

 ### APIService
-APIService is the next generation of a general purpose service that is fast and effective and provides a set of APIs to manipulate trie structures and generate blockchain proofs for any digital assets
+APIService is a general purpose proving service that is fast and effective.
+It provides a set of APIs to manipulate trie structures and generate blockchain proofs for any digital assets.
+A trie is a dictionary of key-values that can be built incrementally, whose root hash at any given time can be also dervied efficiently.
+Once the root hash is proven to a Blockchain, every key-value is also proven, so as the digital asset stored in that key-value

 | Method Name | Request Type | Response Type | Description |
 | ----------- | ------------ | ------------- | ------------|